A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 \section{Forced Phase-Theoretic Structure}

-Domains satisfying Theorem~\ref{thm:applicability} admit no residual structural freedom beyond that encoded by admissible phase data and its finite defect filtration.
-Once phase duality, symmetry compatibility, and finite termination are present, the resulting phase structure forces rigidity in the organization of observables, dynamics, and equivalence.
+Domains satisfying Theorem~\ref{thm:applicability} exhibit strong structural constraints governed by admissible phase data and its finite defect filtration.
+Once phase duality, symmetry compatibility, and finite termination are present, the resulting phase structure exhibits strong rigidity properties in the organization of observables, dynamics, and equivalence.